ionic-team/capacitor-site/pages/docs/v3/android/troubleshooting.md

 3. Remove the android directory: `rm -rf android/`
 4. Re-create the Android app from Capacitor: `npx cap add android`
 5. Copy your saved source files back into the project

+## Plugin Not Implemented

+On Android, this can happen if Capacitor doesn't find the plugins or can't inject its code into the WebView.

+First of all, make sure the plugin is installed and appears in the `package.json`.

+Then, run `npx cap sync android`.

+Finally, use the "Sync Project with Gradle Files" button in the top right of Android Studio (the icon looks like an elephant).
+This will re-sync your native Android code to include the new plugin code and should allow use of your new plugin.

+Also, if you are migrating from Capacitor 1 or 2, make sure you enabled the [automatic plugin loading](https://capacitorjs.com/docs/updating/3-0#switch-to-automatic-android-plugin-loading).

+If still getting the "Plugin not implemented" error, make sure you are not using service workers, that prevents Capacitor's and Plugins code from injecting.
+Or if you want to use them, you can use [this workaround](https://github.com/ionic-team/capacitor/issues/1655#issuecomment-579229390) for making the injection work.